Skip to main content

 • A name and description

 Once defined, an entity type is available to every model in the factory.
 Sources, Transformers, BOM nodes, Combiners, and Separators that produce entities of that type share the same attribute schema — if you add an attribute to the type, every place that creates or modifies the entity can now set it.
+Entity types live in entities/{slug}.json in the factory’s data tree.

 Patterns